-A translation estimate is usually based on standard lines (a standard line is equivalent to 50 characters, which includes spaces) or, in particular when translation tools are involved, on a word count.
+A translation estimate is usually based on standard lines or, where translation tools are involved, on a word count.
 If the original text is provided in electronic format, I will be able to calculate its volume, i.e. the time and cost involved, much more precisely than when dealing with a hardcopy.
 The tool automatically identifies repetitions and identical or similar text segments which I already translated.
-This has a direct cost benefit for the customer, since these “matches” from the translation memory system (TMS) result in a discount for the customer.
+This is a direct cost benefit for the customer, since these “matches” from the translation memory system (TMS) allow me to grant the customer project-specific discounts.
 But they also speed up the workflow, thus enabling me to respond more flexibly to the delivery date which my customer desires.

 Target audience and language

 Who will be the readers of this text?
 Is the text to be published, or is it for the customer’s internal use only?
 Is it confidential?
 Is the document intended for an American, British or international audience?
 I will have to adapt the spelling, lexical style and idioms accordingly.